-(₹ In Lacs) Particulars 2021-22 2020-21 Amount required to be spent by the company during the year.
-76.10 67.36 Amount of expenditure incurred 23.18 31.00 Total Amount transferred to Unspent CSR Account 52.92 36.50 Total of previous years' shortfall - 4.27 Reason for above shortfalls NA Shortage of time for identifying the potential projects during the said period.
-Nature of CSR activities Promoting Education & Healthcare Promoting Education & Healthcare Details of related party transactions, e.g., contribution to a trust controlled by the company in relation to CSR expenditure as per Ind AS 24, Related Party Disclosures NA NA Where a provision is made with respect to a liability incurred by entering into contractual obligation, the movements in the provision during the year NA NA
+( III Lacs Particulars 2022-23 2021-22 Amount required to be spent by the company during the year.
+80.83 76.10 Amount of expenditure incurred 41.40 23.18 Total Amount transferred to Unspent CSR Account 39.61 52.92 Total of previous years' shortfall - - Reason for above shortfalls NA NA Nature of CSR activities Promoting Education & Healthcare Promoting Education & Healthcare Details of related party transactions, e.g., contribution to a trust controlled by the company in relation to CSR expenditure as per Ind AS 24, Related Party Disclosures NA NA Where a provision is made with respect to a liability incurred by entering into contractual obligation, the movements in the provision during the year NA NA

-Note 40 : Loans and Advances
+Note 40: Loans and Advances

-The Company has not advanced or loaned or invested funds to any other person(s) or entity(is), including foreign entities (Intermediaries) with the understanding that the Intermediary shall: (a) directly or indirectly lendor invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries) or (b) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries.
+The Company has not advanced or loaned or invested funds to any other person(s) or entity(is), including foreign entities (Intermediaries) with the understanding that the Intermediary shall: (a) directly or indirectly lender invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries) or (b) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries.
 The Company has not received any fund from any person(s) or entity(is), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall: (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or (b) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.